saasquatch/saasquatch-docs/src/guides/stripe.md

 4. Create a Referral SaaSquatch account for the Referred User
 5. Include their payment_provider_id from Stripe (listed as "ID" under Customer Details)
 6. Attribute referral (widget should automatically pick up referral cookie)
-7. Update Referred User in Stripe with coupon and plan with API call.
-This will convert the user from TRIAL to PAID when a non-zero, non-trial subscription is applied to the user’s invoice.
-Including the "account_status = PAID" in your squatch.js calls will have no effect when your program is configured for a payment provider integration.
+7. Update Referred User in Stripe with subscription to a plan.
+This will convert the user from TRIAL to PAID when a non-zero, non-trial subscription is applied to the user’s invoice.<br>**Note:** Including the "account_status = PAID" in your squatch.js calls will have no effect when your program is configured for a payment provider integration.
 8. Wait for the conversion to propagate from Stripe to Referral SaaSquatch (this process may be instantaneous but also may take longer depending on the load on Stripe and the frequency of them sending out updates).

-Result: Referral converted to paid, rewards fulfilled in Stripe, rewards redeemed in Referral SaaSquatch **Note:** Referral rewards get applied to a user’s stripe account as a line item on their next invoice.
+Result: Referral converted to paid, rewards fulfilled in Stripe, rewards redeemed in Referral SaaSquatch

+**Note:** Referral rewards get applied to a user’s stripe account as a line item on their next invoice.
 Discounts or credits being applied to a user’s stripe invoice should have an "RS_" appended at the beginning.

 * * *